| MANAGED SERVER APPLICATION BRIEF |

 |

-Seamlessly add storage resources to a Central Storage Pool (off-the-shelf, industry standard NAS appliances, general purpose servers, etc.) for increasing storage needs |
+Seamlessly add storage resources to a Central Storage Pool (off-the-shelf, industry standard NAS appliances, general purpose servers,

 |